-Almaden has sufficient cash on hand to conduct its anticipated work program for the next fiscal year at Ixtaca.
-Continuing work on Ixtaca will be focused on the environmental permit application, project financing discussions, and advanced engineering.
+Almaden has sufficient cash on hand to conduct its anticipated work program for the next fiscal year.
+Continuing work at Ixtaca will be focused on resolving the suspension of the MIA permit review by SEMARNAT.

 Item 5.
 Operating and Financial Review and Prospects